What is Transcendental Meditation?

-It’s taught only through one on one instruction by a certified TM teacher, thus ensuring correctness of practice and verification so you can grow in confidence that you’re proceeding along correctly.
+It’s taught only through one on one instruction by an accredited TM teacher, thus ensuring correctness of practice and verification so you can grow in confidence that you’re proceeding along correctly.

 There is no other way to learn the authentic TM technique — and there is no evidence that anything else provides the full range of benefits documented in the published research on the TM technique.

 What is the TM technique’s value in daily life?